 2Nursing and Midwifery Care Research Center, Mashhad University of Medical Sciences, Mashhad, Iran

-Conclusion:Hospitals should provide a comfortable environment for the encouragement of drug-addicted women to breastfeed infants with NAS.
-It seems that providing resource and facilities where drug-addicted women could discuss barriers to breastfeeding, as well as gaining access to lactation counselor and other professional practitioners would help mothers to continue breastfeeding.
+Conclusions: In general, hospitals should provide a comfortable environment to encourage drug-addicted women to breastfeed infants with the NAS.
+It seems that providing resources and facilities where drug-addicted women could discuss barriers to breastfeeding, as well as gaining access to lactation counselors and other professional practitioners would help mothers to continue breastfeeding.

 Cite By, Google Scholar